scities/marble/docs/reference/evenness.md

 ### **dissimilarity** (distribution, classes=*None*)

-The index, popularised by Duncan & Duncan in 1955, measures the different in concentration between the different categories.
+The index, popularised by Duncan & Duncan in 1955, measures the difference in concentration between the different categories.

 The dissimilarity between the categories $\alpha$ and $\beta$ is defined as